jkrajinovic/ngx-model/projects/ngx-model/README.md

 ```

-### 2. We have intelisense while populating manualy our object.
+### 2. We have intelisense while populating manually our object.

 ```
 const product = new Product().loadModel({